 - A written and oral preliminary exam, including a 4 hour in-class methods exam, a 10 day take home data analysis, and either in-class or take home questions covering two substantive areas within MCH as determined by the student’s examination committee.
 Ideally, the preliminary exam is taken after all coursework has been completed, but it may be taken earlier with consent of the academic advisor.

-- Leadership coaching offered by the MCH Training Program over one semester.
+- Leadership coaching offered by the CoE-MCH.

 - Please see the job description for an Advocate position with Swedish Hospital’s Violence Prevention Program at the… https://t.co/mrfHeNTjBh, 14 hours ago

 - Sinai Urban Health Institute looking to fill a couple Research Specialist positions!
 A good fit for newly graduated… https://t.co/5TByufNvJf, Aug 11